How To Completely Avoid Getting Sick This Fall

-With fall comes cooler weather, pumpkin spice everything, scarves, and some less pleasant things—like cold season!
+With fall comes cooler weather, pumpkin spice everything, scarves, and some less pleasant things—like cold and flu season!
+And of course, we are still in the thick of the COVID-19 pandemic, so staying healthy is more important than ever.
 If you’re a frequent victim of the cold-weather colds, read on to find out how to avoid getting sick this fall.

-Get a flu shot (and all other shots).
+Get a flu shot (and all other immunizations)

 Go to sleep!

 Easier said than done, I know.
 However, stress drastically decreases the efficiency of your immune system.
-Stress has a physical effect on your body. while your body is making an effort to deal with stress, it’s not running quite as smoothly as it should be.
-Your body can’t really respond to infections as well as it normally would if you’re stressed.
-So if you’re consistently stressed out, take some time every day to fight it.
+Stress has a physical effect on your body and you can’t respond to infections as well as you usually would.
+So if you’re consistently stressed out (and who isn’t right now), take some time every day to fight it.
 Relax with a book, practice deep breathing, exercise, whatever works.
 Because you’ll be even more stressed if you get sick!

 It may be cold, but if you don’t want to get sick, try leaving the toasty fireside.
-All the staying indoors we do in the winter puts us in more contact with other people and their germs.
-Going outside for a breath of fresh, germ-free air will help you out.
+Going outside for a breath of fresh, germ-reduced air will help you out.
 Plus, a bit of outdoor exercise will help boost your immune system.

 This is good year-round advice but we tend to forget about it in the fall when we’re not sweating it up.
 But if you’re already feeling the beginning of the cold, drinking a lot of juice or water can help decrease symptoms.
 Staying hydrated keeps your body physically healthy and stronger.

-If you seem to get sick every winter, try these tips to stop your streak.
+If you seem to get sick every time the weather starts to become cold, try these tips to stop your streak.
+This year, more than ever, it is important to stay healthy.
 If you make the extra effort to avoid getting sick this fall, you won’t have to spend your holidays sneezing and coughing.
-For more resources on how to stay healthy, check below.